-However, even though the reform has been well received by international energy institutions and investment funds, according to the IEA (2017), Mexico's historical measures have been focusing on the supply side, leaving aside demand side actions that in energy efficiency and transportation are important and cost effective, specially with trends like the ones showed by Mexico on demography, transport patterns and urban sprawl.
+Even though the reform has been well received by international energy institutions and investment funds, according to [1], Mexico's historical measures have been focusing on the supply side, leaving aside demand side actions that in energy efficiency and transportation are important and cost effective, specially with trends like the ones showed by Mexico on demography, transport patterns and urban sprawl.
 Recommendations have been made from the IEA regarding this issue on recalibrating policy and program balance between supply side and demand side considerations.

-Another point against the reform from the IEA objectives perspective is that contrary to the goal of not distorting electricity prices artificially, Mexico has been subsidizing up to 60 and 70% of electricity bills in some of the residential tariffs.
+A point against the reform from the IEA objectives perspective is that contrary to the goal of not distorting electricity prices artificially, Mexico has been subsidizing up to 60 and 70% of electricity bills in some of the residential tariffs.
 These subsidies are likely to disincentive increase in efficiency and it is suggested that they are replaced by specific social policies for vulnerable groups.
 Gradually removing subsidies can help to reduce the waste of energy at residential and agriculture levels, increase awareness among the society and incentives to invest in more energy efficient devices.

-In order to detect the major areas where efficiency could be potentially improved, the final exergy and useful work consumption trends are analysed by sector, according to the classification of the IEA defined in section 2.1
+In order to detect the major areas where efficiency could be potentially improved, the final exergy and useful work consumption trends are analysed by sector, according to the classification of the IEA defined previously.

-3.1.1 Energy Industry Own Uses
+1) Energy Industry Own Uses

 Mexico has been known to be one of the largest oil producers and exporters worldwide, however the output of oil has decreased about 33% from 2004 to 2016, while 50% of the natural gas consumed in the country is being imported.
-This negative trends have been associated with a reduction on PEMEX funds and the lack of technology to perform extraction from deep water wells and refining heavy oil (IEA 2017).
+These negative trends have been associated with a reduction on PEMEX funds and the lack of technology to perform extraction from deep water wells and refining heavy oil [1].

-As mentioned in the previous chapter, the processes of this sector have been almost entirely performed by PEMEX, the lack of competition in this field has led to an increase of aggregate final to useful efficiency of only 4% over the last four decades (Guevara et al. 2016).
+The processes of this sector have been almost entirely performed by PEMEX, the lack of competition in this field has led to an increase of aggregate final to useful efficiency of only 4% over the last four decades [5].

-The main contributors for the consumption of final exergy on this sector are the oil and gas extracting and oil refining industries, adding up a share of 98% in 1971 and being almost constant by reaching 96% in the year 2009 (Guevara et al. 2016).
+The main contributors for the consumption of final exergy on this sector are the oil and gas extracting and oil refining industries, adding up a share of 98% in 1971 and being almost constant by reaching 96% in the year 2009 [5]

-Oil production is expected to rise to 3.4mb/d for the year 2040 from the actual 2.5mb/d produced today, while gas demand is projected to grow fast until 2029 according to the Energy Department (SENER for its Spanish acronym) (IEA 2017).
+Oil production is expected to rise to 3.4mb/d for the year 2040 from the actual 2.5mb/d produced today, while gas demand is projected to grow fast until 2029 according to the Energy Department (SENER for its Spanish acronym) [1].
 These projections suggest that a growing demand of useful work will come for this sector and therefore improvements in efficiency could be welcome in order to make the best of the primary energy resources available.

-Given that the mechanical power and medium heat temperature processes represent the highest useful work category shares, with 55% and 32% respectively in 2009, and that these are fuelled mostly by natural gas and oil (Guevara et al. 2016), a potential improvement in efficiency could be derived from the shifting of both mechanical work and heating from fossil fuels to electric power, which has a significantly higher conversion efficiency.
+Given that the mechanical power and medium heat temperature processes represent the highest useful work category shares, with 55% and 32% respectively in 2009, and that these are fuelled mostly by natural gas and oil [5], a potential improvement in efficiency could be derived from the shifting of both mechanical work and heating from fossil fuels to electric power, which has a significantly higher conversion efficiency.